F5Networks/f5-aws-cloudformation-v2/examples/failover/README.md

           aws secretsmanager describe-secret --secret-id ${SECRET_NAME} --query ARN --output text --region ${REGION}
           ```
         For example, for a secret named mySecretId, the ARN format required for the input parameter will look like _arn:aws:secretsmanager:us-east-1:111111111111:secret:mySecretId-xdg0kdf_.
-      - If you don't specify a secret, the solution creates one with an auto-generated password named `${uniqueString}-BigIpSecret` (where `${uniqueString}` is the value provided for the **uniqueString** input parameter).
+      - If you don't specify a secret, the solution creates one with an auto-generated password named `uniqueString-BigIpSecret` (where `uniqueString` is the value provided for the **uniqueString** input parameter).
 To obtain the secret value, you can run the following aws cli [command](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/get-secret-value.html), changing the secret-id and region as needed:
         ```bash
         aws secretsmanager get-secret-value --secret-id ${uniqueString}-BigIpSecret --query "SecretString" --output text --region ${REGION}
         ```